DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 And just like that she fell to her knees and then collapsed onto ground.

 "...Oh?
-It is strange, I have no strength left..."
+It is strange, I feel weak..."

-Her voice were trembling.
+Her voice was trembling.
-She tries to get up, but only collapses again.
+She tried to get up, but only collapsed once again.

 "I suspect it is because you've been crucified all this time.
 And then starting walking all of the sudden."